03 Apr 2025

 As the tax year draws to a close, employers are required to report and pay employment taxes.
-This can be a complex process, involving a range of different reporting requirements and deadlines for employee benefits and expenses year-end compliance reporting.
-Employee benefits are reported to HMRC either on a form P11D or via a PAYE settlement agreement (PSA), plus there is other reporting to consider.
+Employer year-end compliance reporting for employee benefits and expenses can be complex with various requirements and deadlines.
+Employee benefits are reported to HMRC via P11D or PAYE settlement agreement (PSA), among other reports.

 P11Ds

-P11Ds are forms used by employers to report certain expenses and benefits that they provide to their employees such as company cars, private medical insurance, and certain types of accommodation.
+Employers use P11D forms to report certain expenses and benefits they provide to their employees.
+These include company cars, private medical insurance, and certain types of accommodation.

 Employers must provide employees with a copy of their P11D by 6 July following the end of the tax year.
 In addition, employers must submit a P11D(b) to HMRC by the same deadline.
-The P11D(b) is a summary of all the expenses and benefits that have been reported on P11Ds, and it is used to calculate the Class 1A national insurance contributions (NICs) that are due.
-Due to the introduction and repeal of the 1.25% increase to NIC rates in the tax year 2022/23, the blended rate at which employers pay Class 1A NICs is 14.53%
+The P11D(b) is a summary of all the expenses and benefits that have been reported on P11Ds or payrolled, and it is used to calculate the Class 1A national insurance contributions (NICs) that are due.
+Starting from 6 April 2025, the rate at which employers pay Class 1A National Insurance Contributions (NICs) will increase to 15%.
+It’s important to remember that this change applies only to the 2025/26 tax year.
+For the 2024/25 tax year, the P11Ds and PSA will still be based on the current rate of 13.8%.

 It is worth noting that if an employer has a PSA in place for certain expenses and benefits, they do not need to report these on P11Ds.